jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> 7   POINT (2704596 250717)
 ```

 We can see it is now a "simple feature collection" with the correct projection.
-And we can see there is a new column called "geometry" just like in "philly_tracts".
+And we can see there is a new column called "geometry" just like in *philly_tracts*.
 The type of data in "geometry" is POINT since our data is just a single location instead of a polygon like in the tracts data.

 Since we have both the tracts and the shootings data let's make a quick map to see the data.